privateprep/coding-space-website/src/pages/about-us/social-impact.md

     heading: Creating Educational Equity
     mdContent: >-
-      The Coding Space is committed to being anti-racist advocates, champions of women+, and change makers in our community.
+      The Coding Space is committed to being anti-racist advocates, champions of women+, and change makers in our community through education and opportunity.

       ## S﻿cholarships